-A disc protrusion may cause pain and other symptoms.
-Where symptoms are experienced depends upon its location in the spine.
-Disc protrusion occurs when one or more of the intervertebral discs weaken due to age or other causes, resulting in disc deformation and protrusion into the spinal canal.
+A disc protrusion may cause pain and other symptoms, but where symptoms are experienced depends upon its location in the spine.
+Disc protrusion occurs when one or more of the intervertebral discs weaken due to the natural aging process or other causes, resulting in disc deformation and protrusion into the spinal canal.
 Symptoms may develop if the bulge impinges upon, or displaces, the spinal cord and/or a spinal nerve root.
 In many cases, a disc protrusion heals without medical intervention and symptoms will generally subside after a few weeks or months.
 If a disc protrusion does not compress the spinal cord or a nerve root, its occurrence may go unnoticed.

 Lumbar region symptoms

 The lower spine (lumbar region) consists of five (or sometimes six) vertebrae and their associate discs.
-A disc protrusion most often occurs between the L4 and L5 vertebrae, or the L5 and S1.
-The sacrum is a triangular bone consisting of five fused vertebrae (S1-5) located below the lumbar region.
+A disc protrusion most often occurs between the L4 and L5 vertebrae, or the L5 and S1 vertebrae.
+The sacrum is a triangular bone consisting of five fused vertebrae (S1 to S5) located below the lumbar region.
 The sacrum and several other bones form the pelvic girdle.
-This area supports the entire weight of the spine, and is therefore prone to developing painful conditions.
+This area supports the entire weight of the spine, and is prone to developing painful conditions.

 Cervical region symptoms

 The neck, or cervical region, of the spine has seven vertebrae.
-A disc protrusion is more likely to occur between the C5 and C6, or C6 and C7 vertebrae.
-Impingement of the spinal cord or nerve roots linked to these susceptible vertebrae can cause pain in the shoulders, weakness in the biceps and triceps, and produce feelings of numbness and tingling that radiate down the arms, hands, and fingers.
+A disc protrusion is more likely to occur between the C5 and C6 vertebrae, or C6 and C7 vertebrae.
+Impingement of the spinal cord or nerve roots linked to these susceptible vertebrae can cause pain in the shoulders, weakness in the biceps and triceps and produce feelings of numbness and tingling that radiate down the arms, hands and fingers.

 Thoracic region symptoms